The mentor application for the 2019-2020 school year will be open SOON!

 - Serve as a positive role model and enjoy a friendship with a new UW student

-- Make an important difference in a first-year student’s life as they transition to UW
+- Make a significant difference in a first-year student’s life as they transition to UW

 - Opportunity to attend and facilitate engaging Leadership, Career & networking, and Cultural Enrichment workshops